 - In a medium-large mixing bowl mix your dry ingredients for the cake and mix (flour, baking flour and soda, salt).

 - Using your mixer and the paddle attachment again, whip the butter for 8 minutes on medium speed.
 Scrape sides of the bowl every 1-2 minutes or as needed.
 The butter will become very creamy!
+Add in the vanilla until combined.

 - Sift the powdered sugar into a separate bowl.